shashankp1502/Todo-Webapp/README.md

 4. Run npm install inside web and npm start afterward.
 5. Client will run - localhost:4200
 6. Server will start - localhost:8080

+Note: JAVA 8 and Maven - 3.5 and above required to run this project.